khaing1/SolrNet/Documentation/Facets.md

 # Faceting
+This is a change I want to commit
 SolrNet supports [faceted searching](https://cwiki.apache.org/confluence/display/solr/Faceting).

 There are basically three kinds of facet queries:
+This is a change I don't want to commit
  1. querying by field
  1. date facets
  1. arbitrary facet queries